top of page

 Tips for UV Eye Protection

-Wear Sunglasses: Choose sunglasses that offer UV protection and wear them outdoors, even on cloudy days.
+Wear Sunglasses: Choose sunglasses that offer UV protection outdoors, even on cloudy days.

-Stay Indoors During Peak UV Hours: When possible, avoid prolonged outdoor activities during midday when UV radiation is strongest.
+Stay indoors during peak UV hours: Avoid prolonged outdoor activities during midday when UV radiation is most potent.

-Encourage Children to Wear Sunglasses: Start early with UV protection habits for children by ensuring they wear sunglasses designed for kids.
+Encourage Children to Wear Sunglasses: Start early with UV protection habits by ensuring they wear sunglasses designed for kids.

 By prioritizing UV protection for your eyes and consulting with an optometrist about suitable eyewear, you can safeguard your vision and promote long-term eye health.